-- American English E-Teacher MOOCs: These free 5-week online courses are designed for non-native English language teachers and open to an unlimited number of participants.
+- OPEN MOOCs <https://www.openenglishprograms.org/MOOC>: These free online courses are designed for English language teachers and open to an unlimited number of participants.
 The program is ongoing and offers various courses that are facilitated and self-directed.
 Grab some teacher friends and start up a MOOC Camp!

 - OPEN Global Online Courses: <https://www.openenglishprograms.org/GOC_Information> This program offers Brazilian English teaching professionals the opportunity to take innovative, online university-level classes.
-Administered by well-known U.S. universities and educational institutions, E-Teacher courses introduce and explore methodology, connect participants to U.S. English langauge teaching experts, and create a professional network of international colleagues participating in the course worldwide.
-Courses are eight weeks long and offered four times a year.
-The RELO office accepts applications on a rolling basis.
-Interested teachers should email us to apply.
+Administered by well-known U.S. universities and educational institutions, OPEN courses introduce and explore methodology, connect participants to U.S. English language teaching experts, and create a professional network of international teachers.
+To learn more, contact the RELO office.

 Materials and Resources for Teaching

 - English Teaching Forum: Since 1962, English Teaching Forum has been a useful, friendly magazine for English Teachers.
-Currently, more than 80,000 print editions of English Teaching Forum are distributed to subscribers in more than 125 countries around the world.
-English Teaching Forum’s mission is to contribute to the professional development of its readers around the world by offering articles that reflect current theory and practice in English language teaching.
 English Teaching Forum is available online with an archive of searchable articles.
 Most articles are submitted by its readers, and the journal solicits submissions from teachers on a wide variety of topics in second/foreign language education.

 - The American English Website: American English is a resource center for teaching and learning about American English language and culture.
-This website provides a variety of engaging materials and resources for teachers’ professional development and for students in the classroom.
-Both teachers and students will find new ways to practice English and learn more about the United States.
+This website provides a variety of engaging materials and resources for professional development and the classroom.

 Public School Teacher Programs

 - The RELO office sponsors programs throughout Brazil with the aim of providing long-term professional development for public school English teachers.
-Brazilians Innovating on the Teaching of English (BRITE) is a semester-long online and face-to-face program developed by binational centers with the financial and academic support of the RELO office that takes place in various locations throughout Brazil.
-In addition, the RELO office sponsors English language learning opportunities for teachers through the English Access Microscholarship Program for Teachers in Brazil.
+Brazilians Innovating on the Teaching of English (BRITE) is a semester-long program that takes place in various locations throughout Brazil.
+In addition, the RELO office sponsors English language learning opportunities for early-career teachers through the English Access Microscholarship Program.

 Resources for Institutions and Partnership

 - The English Language Specialist Program: The Specialist Program recruits U.S. academics in the fields of Teaching English to Speakers of Other Languages (TESOL) and Applied Linguistics for short-term projects that focus on teacher training, materials development, curriculum design, or assessment.
 Projects occur throughout the year and can include face-to-face and virtual components.
-Email the RELO office to submit a proposal.
+Email the RELO office for more information on submitting a proposal.

-- The English Access Microscholarship Program: This learner-centered program provides a foundation of English language skills to participants from economically disadvantaged sectors through after-school classes and intensive sessions.
-Access gives participants English skills that may lead to better jobs and educational prospects, and participants also gain the ability to participate in future exchanges and study in the United States.
-Originally conceived for teenagers from non-elite communities, the Access Program has provided scholarships to over 180,000 students in 86 countries since its inception in 2004.
+- The English Access Microscholarship Program: This learner-centered program provides a foundation of English language skills to learners from economically disadvantaged sectors through extracurricular classes and intensive sessions.
+Access provides participants with improved English skills that may lead to better jobs and educational prospects, including future exchanges and study in the United States.
+Originally conceived for teenagers from non-elite communities, the global Access Program has provided scholarships to over 180,000 students in 86 countries since its inception in 2004.

-The U.S. embassy and consulates in Brazil have hosted Access Programs since 2008, and more than 2,500 students have participated in the program.
-Currently, there are 12 Access program sites with local partners throughout Brazil that focus on teens, early-career English teachers, and alumni leadership.
-Proposals for hosting Access Programs are solicited annually from the RELO office.
+The U.S. Embassy and Consulates in Brazil have hosted Access Programs since 2008, and more than 2,500 learners have participated in the program.
+Currently, there are nine Access program sites with local partners throughout Brazil that focus on teens, early-career English teachers, and alumni leadership.
+Proposals for hosting Access Programs are solicited annually.

-- Professional Development Seminars and Workshops: The RELO office provides workshops and professional development sessions throughout Brazil in partnership with Secretariats of Education, Teachers Associations, bi-national centers, and both public and private schools.
-To find out more about upcoming workshops and events or to request a speaker at an event you are hosting, contact the RELO office.
+- Professional Development Seminars and Workshops: The RELO office provides workshops and professional development sessions in partnership with secretariats of education, teachers associations, bi-national centers, and schools.
+To find out more about upcoming events or to request a speaker, contact the RELO office.

 Additional Exchange Opportunities

-- Fulbright Foreign Language Teaching Assistant and English Teaching Assistant programs: The U.S. Embassy in Brazil works together with U.S. Department of State programs from the Fulbright Commission, two of which directly contribute to English language teaching and learning: the Fulbright Foreign Language Teaching Assistant (FLTA), Fulbright Distinguished Awards in Teaching (DAI), the Fulbright Professional Development for Teachers Program (PDPI), and Fulbright English Teaching Assistant (ETA) programs.
-FLTAs are young Brazilian teachers of English who receive the opportunity to strengthen Portuguese language instruction in U.S. institutions while enrolling in university TESOL courses of study.
-ETAs are American recent university graduates who participate as English language teaching assistants and U.S. cultural and linguistic ambassadors at Brazilian universities.
+- Fulbright Foreign Language Teaching Assistant and English Teaching Assistant programs: The U.S. Embassy in Brazil works together with U.S. Department of State programs from the Fulbright Commission, several of which directly contribute to English language teaching and learning: the Fulbright Foreign Language Teaching Assistant (FLTA), Fulbright Distinguished Awards in Teaching (DAI), the Fulbright Professional Development for Teachers Program (PDPI), and Fulbright English Teaching Assistant (ETA) programs.